The Return of the Soldier (film): Production

 In a 1982 interview with Roger Ebert, Ann-Margret recalled that Ann Skinner, who had been the "script girl" on Margret's film Magic, bought the film rights to West's novel.
 "Halfway through production, we went broke," Ann-Margret said.
 "The cast and crew kept working without being paid, and finally another British production company came through with some more money.
 It was a labor of love."
-Although the film was produced in 1982, it was not released in the U.S. until 1985 due to legal complications.
+Although the film was produced in 1982, it was not released in the U.S. until 1985 because of legal complications.

+Half the budget was provided by Barry Cooper, an American orthodondist.
+Halfway through the film money ran out but the filmmakers managed to raise money from George Walker who had made The Bitch and The Stud and wanted to be involved in a "legitimate" film that could be shown at Cannes.
+Ann Margret was cast as American financiers wished for an American name.

 Reception

 Vincent Canby of the New York Times praised the film and wrote he "had no idea that anything depending on amnesia could still be so affecting, largely because of the splendid, perfectly integrated performances by Glenda Jackson, Julie Christie and Ann-Margret."